Yunworthy/Baxter-project-3/motion/README.md

 #### Fish line hole issue

-The default design use drill press to make the tiny fish line hole.
+The default design use drill press to make tiny fish line holes.
 I found out that the 3D printer in our lab can make these holes during the printing process, so I modify the CAD to add the hole inside them.

 #### Print pose issue